dokempf/dune-pdelab-readthedocs/intro.rst

 * Add the VM to VirtualBox and start it.
 * Log in to the Debian 10 guest system with the user *dune* and the password *course*

-The following video runs you through the process of getting the virtual machine to run.
 If you have never worked with virtual machines before, you can also watch this video that runs you through the process:

 .. youtube:: IsoC5mDyHzE